ganeshkcs/EVA4B2/S5/Step5/Readme.md

 Add Image Augumentaion.

-Update the kernels/convolutions to achieve the accuracy.
+Update the kernels/convolutions to change the capacity.

 Results: